henderea/MacShellScripts/README.md

 Here are the descriptions for the scripts:

+* `chmodrd`: recursively change the permissions to the given parameter on all directories within and including the one given
+   * **parameters:**
+      * the directory permission bits (same as first parameter to regular `chmod`)
+      * the folder name
+   * **action:** recursively change the permissions to the given parameter on all directories within and including the one given
+* `chmodrf`: recursively change the permissions to the given parameter on all files within the directory given
+   * **parameters:**
+      * the file permission bits (same as first parameter to regular `chmod`)
+      * the folder name
+   * **action:** recursively change the permissions to the given parameter on all files within the directory given
 * `cssmin`: use the YUI compressor to minify a CSS file
    * **parameters:**
       * the filename (single file)